Odizinne/BigPictureTV/README.md

 For audio, you can use a short name.
 BigPictureTV will try to find the correct audio output from keywords.
 Less is more.

-You're all set!
-Close the settings window, BigPictureTV will run in background and switch audio and video to the one you choosed when Big Picture window is found.
+**You're all set!** You can now close the settings window.

+BigPictureTV will run in the background and perform audio and monitor switch as needed.

 ## Build